MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Conclusions

 \section{Conclusions}

 In this paper, we introduce a Multimodal ColPali Enhanced Retrieval and Reasoning Framework (MCERF), a multimodal retrieval and reasoning framework achieving substantial improvement in question answering on engineering texts.
-We achieve an average accuracy of 0.79, a 41.1\% improvement over the best baseline RAG (0.56), through combining ColPali's vision-language retrieval with focused reasoning pipelines and adaptive routing.
-The results demonstrate that structuring documents through patch-based vision retrieval far outperforms text-extraction methods.
-For instance, using the same reasoning model, upgrading the retrieval architecture from \texttt{GPT-4o-RAG} to \texttt{GPT-4o-MCERF-Main} increases retrieval task performance from 0.19 to 0.61, which is a 221\% improvement.
-Our framework settings demonstrate robust specialization: Hybrid Retrieval performs best on keyword-based extraction (0.95 F1), Vision-to-Text performs best on dimension analysis (0.82 ACC) and functional performance (0.94 ACC), and High Reasoning performs best on complex inference (0.85 ACC on Presence).
+We achieve an average accuracy of 0.793, a 32.6\% relative improvement over the best baseline RAG (0.598), through combining ColPali's vision-language retrieval with specialized pipelines and adaptive routing.
+The results demonstrate that structuring documents through patch-based vision retrieval far outperforms text-based methods.
+For instance, using the same reasoning model, upgrading the retrieval architecture from \texttt{GPT-4o-RAG}/\texttt{GPT-5-RAG} to \texttt{GPT-4o-MCERF-Main}/\texttt{GPT-5-MCERF-Main} increases retrieval task performance from 0.19/0.14 to 0.61/0.93, which is a 221\%/564\% improvement.
+Our framework settings demonstrate robust specialization: Hybrid Retrieval performs best on keyword-based tasks like retrieval (0.95 F1), Vision-to-Text performs best on dimension analysis (0.82 ACC) and functional performance (0.94 ACC), and High Reasoning performs best on complex multimodal inference (0.85 ACC on Presence and 0.64 F1 BoC on Definition).
 The router systems efficiently automate pipeline selection, with the multi-agent approach achieving balanced performance without manual tuning.